brettz9/eslint-config-ash-nazg/README.md

 - `no-null` - A good idea, but besides use of `null` in JSON, and semantic arguments in favor (having an explicit, intentional empty value), it makes for cleaner, quicker to understand code.
+- `no-reduce` - Though I can see some appeal to this (and `reduce` also suffers from not being able to short-circuit), I like it for object property accumulation, conditional array accumulation that can later be flattened, etc. It also seems superfluous to add an extra `join` with string concatenation.
 - `no-unreadable-array-destructuring` - Better to use this than multiple lines
 - `no-unused-properties` - While no doubt useful, it won't catch all cases, sounds computationally expensive, and may better be done with TypeScript
+- `no-useless-undefined` - I don't like the consequence of changing `array-callback-return` to `allowImplicit`, and it can make clear that use of `undefined` is deliberate.
 - `prefer-exponentiation` - Now present in eslint core
+- `prefer-optional-catch-binding` - Understandable rule, but extra work if refactoring to add later, and the catch binding can also force documentation of the error's purpose
 - `prefer-string-slice` - Added to Sauron but can be cumbersome to change for old projects
 - `prefer-replace-all` - Good but not available yet in Node (even 14)